azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![A semi-circle gauge graph displays for Average of score, which is 0.62.](media/image146.png 'Gauge graph')

-9. From the File menu, select Save to save your visualization to a new report.
+9. From the File menu, select Save to save your visualization to a new report

     ![On the File menu, Save (Save this report) is selected.](media/image147.png 'File menu')

-10. Enter **ChatSentiment** for the report name, and select **Save**.
+10. Enter **ChatSentiment** for the report name, and select **Save**

     ![In the Save your report window, ChatSentiment is typed in as the name of the report.](media/image148.png 'Save your report window')